-The Sound Alliance has won victories in the areas of sustainable jobs and the environment, housing, health care and immigrant and civil rights.
+Sound Alliance has won victories in the areas of sustainable jobs and the environment, housing, health care and immigrant and civil rights.
 We work on issues that are important to members of our greater Puget Sound community and we get results!
 Check out some of our accomplishments and consider joining us today:

 Organized Know Your Rights workshops to train the whole community in utilizing their constitutional rights when questioned by immigration authorities.
 Secured commitments from 12 institutions to hold similar trainings for front-line staff and volunteers to give them tools to interact with ICE should they come to their institutions’ buildings.

 - In King County, secured passage of one of the strongest ordinances in the nation that rebuilds trust between law enforcement agencies and immigrant communities while helping keep families intact.

 - Sound Alliance’s organizing practices helped lead to the successful opening and public funding of the Federal Way Day Center for the unsheltered after a 3+ year campaign.
 The Center will provide basic services such as showers and laundry, as well as case management, helping the houseless maintain dignity and get back on their feet more quickly.